kubraguler/christmas-challenge/README.md

 # Christmas Challenge

-This project was develop just for fun and shows how many days left until my holiday.
+This project was developed just for fun and shows how many days are left until my holiday.

 🤖 🤡 👾 👻 👽 ☠️